Pre-General Availability: 2017-05-24

 See Datagram Transport Layer Security (DTLS) in the Java Platform, Standard Edition Security Developer's Guide.

 Enables the client and server in a TLS connection to negotiate the application protocol to be used.
-With ALPN, the client sends the list of supported application protocols as part of the TLS ClientHello message.
+With Application-Layer Protocol Negotiation (ALPN), the client sends the list of supported application protocols as part of the TLS ClientHello message.
 The server chooses a protocol and returns the selected protocol as part of the TLS ServerHello message.
 The application protocol negotiation can thus be accomplished within the TLS handshake, without adding network round-trips.

 See TLS Handshake and Application Layer Protocol Negotiation in the Java Platform, Standard Edition Security Developer's Guide.